kakurk/kkurkela.github.io/index.md

 Research Specialist
 July 2016 - Present

 I am currently working full time as a research specialist in Dr. Maureen Ritchey's Memory Modulation Lab (@memobc).
 I am responsible for the creation and maintenance of custom analysis pipelines ([example](https://github.com/memobc/memolab-fmri-qa)), running and analyzing behavioral experiments, as well as developing a protocol for running a new transcranial direct current stimulation (tDCS) study.

 [_Cognitive Aging and Neuroimaging Laboratory_](http://canlab.la.psu.edu/)
 Dr. Nancy Dennis
 Laboratory Manager
 July 2014 - July 2016

 I spent two years as the laboratory manager for Dr. Nancy Dennis' CAN Lab.
-In addition to administrative responsibilities (e.g., NSF Grant reporting), I was responsible for the collection of an entire sample of older adults (ages 60+) for an [NSF funded study on false memory in aging](http://dx.doi.org/10.1016/j.neurobiolaging.2017.10.020).
-In addition, I was able to work with Dr. Dennis and others on: 1.) [a activation likelihood estimation meta-analysis on false memory](http://www.sciencedirect.com/science/article/pii/S0028393215302463), 2.) a large experiment on the data quality before and after a scanner upgrade at Penn State's imaging center, 3.) a cross-lab collaborative study on the common neural correlates of working memory and motor control, 4.) a new analysis of an old dataset on source memory in aging, and finally 5.) writing up a previously completed experiment on directed forgetting in aging.
+In addition to administrative responsibilities (e.g., NSF Grant reporting, budgeting), I was responsible for the collection of an entire sample of older adults (ages 60+) for an [NSF funded study on false memory in aging](http://dx.doi.org/10.1016/j.neurobiolaging.2017.10.020).
+In addition, I was able to work with Dr. Dennis and others on: 1.) [a meta-analysis on the neural correlates supporting false memory](http://www.sciencedirect.com/science/article/pii/S0028393215302463), 2.) a large experiment on the data quality before and after a scanner upgrade at Penn State's imaging center, 3.) a cross-lab collaborative study on the common neural correlates of working memory and motor control, and 4.) a new analysis of an old dataset on source memory in aging.

-I also presently serve as a part-time methods/programming consultant for the lab, assisting with the maintenance and writing of stimulus presentation ([example](https://github.com/kkurkela/ICEE)) and fMRI preprocessing and analysis code ([example](https://github.com/kkurkela/FAME-RSA)).
+I also presently serve as a part-time methods/programming consultant for the CAN lab, assisting with the maintenance and writing of stimulus presentation ([example](https://github.com/kkurkela/ICEE)) and fMRI preprocessing and analysis code ([example](https://github.com/kkurkela/FAME-RSA)).

 [_Laboratory of Brain and Cognition_](http://lbc.human.cornell.edu/Home.html)
 Dr. Nathan Spreng
 Undergraduate Research Assistant
 July 2013 - May 2014

-I spent the entirety of my senior year working in Dr. Nathan Spreng's Laboratory of Brain and Cognition, where I assisted in data analysis and data collection.
-Specifically, I ran a first level model on 25 subjects the lab collected using SPM's batch editor GUI.
-I also worked with other undergraduate RAs to write a MATLAB script to extract beta-estimates using the Marsbar toolbox.
-I also helped collect EEG data.
+I spent the entirety of my senior year working in Dr. Nathan Spreng's Laboratory of Brain and Cognition, where I assisted in fMRI data analysis and EEG data collection.
+Specifically, I ran a first level univariate analysis on an MRI experiment investigating the role of the default mode network in working memory.
+I also worked with other undergraduate RAs to write a MATLAB script to extract beta-estimates using the Marsbar toolbox for this project, which resulted in a conference presentation.
+In addition, I helped collect EEG data for a related project investigating which also investigated the default mode network's contribution to working memory.

 [_Memory and Neuroscience Laboratory_](https://www.human.cornell.edu/hd/research/labs/memorylab/home)
 Dr. Charles Brainerd
 Undergraduate Research Assistant
 January 2014 - May 2014

 I spent the last semester of my senior year working in Dr. Charles Brainerd's Memory and Neuroscience Lab.
-While in lab, I was put on a project where I was asked to figure out how to use multiple imputation in SPSS to analyze a large online experiment with lots of missing data.
+While in lab, I was put on a project where I was asked to figure out how to use multiple imputations in SPSS to analyze a large online experiment examining the use of "gist" information in decision making with lots of missing data.
 I also took part in a weekly directed reading led by Dr. Brainerd on Memory and Aging.

 [_Personality, Attachment, and Control Laboratory_](http://people.psych.cornell.edu/~pac_lab/)
 Dr. Vivian Zayas